momentum-xyz/ubercontroller/docs/core/general.md

 # General
 This page describes the core functionality of the ubercontroller.
+The ``universe`` directory contains all core entities of the application.

 ### Authentication
 <mark>TODO Summarize -> redirect to authentication.md for more information</mark>